 The EU Forest Strategy from 2013 committed the Commission and the Member States to set up 'the Forest Information System of Europe by collecting harmonised Europe-wide information on the multifunctional role of forests and forest resources and integrating diverse information systems (e.g. EFFIS) and data platforms (e.g. EFDAC) into a dynamic, modular system that combines data and models into applications.
 It also said that the Commission would 'develop several modules, e.g. on forests and natural disturbances like fires and pests, forest and the bio–economy, forests and climate change and forest and ecosystem services that could contribute to the EU’s forestry statistics and Integrated Environmental and Economic Accounting for Forests.

 In response to the EU Forest Strategy, DG JRC has developed a pilot version of FISE including four modules on forests and natural disturbance, forests and the bioeconomy, forests and climate change, and forests and ecosystem services.
 Following the decision of JRC in mid-2016 to keep developing new FISE applications, but to leave the operation of the system to a different organisation, DG ENV found in the EEA a new partner for the hosting, operation and further development of the system.
-This will require a system handover from the JRC to the EEA in the course of 2018, combined with upgrades and adaptations during process, as appropriate.
+This will require a data handover from the JRC to the EEA in the course of 2018.
+This data will be stored and presented on the new FISE portal by the contractors Eau de Web and Tracasa, to best illustrate user stories to be created by the Commission, together with the EEA.

 The main goal and long-term vision for the system is to provide target groups with comprehensive forest data and information on a single website featuring a user-friendly interface and customisable output formats.
 FISE users should get a one-stop-shop which allows picking and mixing the information which they need in a format which is convenient for them (map overlays, customisable graphs, downloadable pdf fact sheets etc.).